-Head Teacher
+Prepared by: y: Head Teacher

-The Governors
+Approved by: The Governors

-01.02.2023
+Last updated: 01.02.2025

-01.02.2024
+To be reviewed: 01.02.2026

 Responsible for Online Safety: Head Teacher and ICT-coordinator

 Children are quite often vulnerable to risks on the Internet.
 The Norwegian School in London is aware of this and is therefore working on this matter continuously both in staff training and directly with the children.
 One of the basic skills in The Norwegian curriculum is Digital Skills.
 The development of digital skills means to learn to use digital tools, digital medias and digital resources.
 Further, the use of digital tools allows children to learn different skills and express their own competence.
 There is also an additional skill of judgement and independence when using digital tools.